 What Is an Indication of Interest (IOI)?

-At its core, an IOI is a preliminary step in negotiations.
-It allows a buyer to signal interest in a deal without committing to binding terms.
-This makes it a valuable tool in situations where more information is needed before finalizing a transaction.
+An Indication of Interest (IOI) is a preliminary step in various types of financial transactions.
+It allows a party, typically a buyer or investor, to signal interest in pursuing a deal without committing to binding terms.
+While the concept is consistent across contexts, the format, purpose, and level of detail can vary significantly depending on the type of transaction.
+This flexibility makes IOIs a valuable tool in scenarios where more information or initial alignment is needed before moving toward a formal agreement.

 Why Are IOIs Important?